Townlands Curriculum Rationale

 In addition to specific themes, there are also occasions when children learn and are involved with specific projects such as, supporting charity events, involvement with the local Rotary Club, plastic pollution week, Anti-Bullying week, Harvest, Christmas and Easter celebrations.
 External factors, such as trips and visitors are also encouraged.

-At Townlands we encourage our pupils to access some form of extra-curricular activity either during, or after the traditional 'school day'.
-We are consistently looking at ways in which we can extend our offer to meet the requests of our pupils.
+At Townlands we are proud to offer a range of high-quality experiences to enhance and enrich a child’s journey of learning.
+At different points, children across EYFS, KS1 and KS2 will experience a range of different opportunities.
+We also encourage our pupils to access some form of extra-curricular activity either during, or after the traditional 'school day'.
 We believe that these valuable opportunities should enrich the pupils' learning experiences - developing skills, providing a sense of belonging, and providing fun and enjoyment.
-Pupils can participate in a variety of creative activities as well as sport, dance, music etc. Some activities run all year round, whilst others are for shorter periods.
+Pupils can participate in a variety of creative activities as well as sport, dance, music etc.